Sylmar, Los Angeles: Drag races and automobile cruising

-Illegal street drag races and automobile cruising still troubles areas in Sylmar and adjacent San Fernando.
-In 1988, officers arrested a man who pointed a high-powered spotlight at a police helicopter monitoring one of them on San Fernando Road near Roxford Street.
 In 1993 it was reported that drag racing had been going on since the early 1970s, drawing hundreds of youths, and that the most popular "speed strip" was San Fernando Road near Balboa Boulevard.
 There had been four deaths within the previous two years.
 In one, a teenager speeding to the site rear-ended a car carrying a family of four, killing a mother and injuring her husband and two children.
 In 1997 Kenneth Acosta, 21, of Sylmar was charged with involuntary manslaughter after a drag race on the 118 Freeway resulted in an accident that caused the deaths of three people, all of them former members of the Sylmar High School band.
 He was granted probation and required to spend 250 hours talking to others about his crime.

 In 1994, city officials declared one of the most popular cruising spots in the San Fernando Valley — La Rinda Plaza at Laurel Canyon Boulevard and Workman Street — to be a public nuisance and ordered its owners to install overhead lighting, post security guards and install gates that could be closed at night.
-Illegal street racing or high-speed figure 8's are frequently heard by residents near the Sylmar Public Library.
+Illegal street racing or high-speed figure 8's were frequently heard by residents near the Sylmar Public Library.

-Other

-In 1991, the Sylmar area led the northeast Valley communities (which includes Sunland-Tujunga, Lake View Terrace and Pacoima) in residential burglaries and thefts from motor vehicles.

-Population
+Geography

+Sylmar gently slopes upward as a geological alluvial plain and alluvial fan from an elevation of slightly more than 1,100 ft above sea level near San Fernando Road to slightly more than 1,700 ft above sea level at the crest of Hubbard Street.
+The overall range of elevation in Sylmar is approximately 600 ft.
+The slopes steepen into the San Gabriel Mountains on the north side of Sylmar resulting in steep residential streets with homes built on man-made terraces.

+Sylmar touches the unincorporated Tujunga Canyons on the north, Lopez and Kagel canyons on the east, San Fernando on the southeast, Mission Hills on the south, and Granada Hills on the southwest and west.

+Climate

+The Valley shares the Los Angeles Basin's dry, sunny weather, with only 17 in annual precipitation on average.
+Snow in the San Fernando Valley is extremely rare, though the neighboring Angeles National Forest is capped with snow every winter.

+Although Sylmar is only 20 mi from the Pacific Ocean, the Valley can be considerably hotter than the Los Angeles Basin during the summer months and cooler during the winter months.
+The average high temperature in summer is 95 °F, dropping down to 68 °F. In winter, the average high is 66 °F and average low is 40 °F.